Vasudev Devnani: Political and administrative views

-According to India Today, he is striking a balance between modernity, essential reforms and the BJP agenda of Hindu culture-based education.
-Among his saffronisation measures are celebrating Basant Panchami in schools, singing Saraswati vandana and performing surya namaskar every day.
-He plans to introduce Rajasthan heroes such as Maharana Pratap in the school textbooks, correcting the alleged "anti-Hindu agenda" of the previous Congress government.
-186 new Model Schools are being named after Vivekananda.
-Despite being the "RSS face" in the Vasundhara Raje government, India Today believed he was exhibiting great political and administrative skill in ensuring that the saffron moves do not overshadow the real task of improving the education system.
+According to India Today, he is striking a balance between modernity, essential reforms and the BJP agenda of Indian culture-based education.

+Among his measures are celebrating Basant Panchami in schools, singing Saraswati vandana and performing surya namaskar every day.
 However, his measures to introduce compulsory Saraswati puja and surya namaskar have invited opposition from the schools run by the Arya Samaj, Muslim community and the Christian missionaries.

 Devnani declared that the "Indian value system" would be introduced in schools from 2015-16.
 He called for a National Education Regulatory Board for the fast implementation of the Indian value system in schools nationwide.

 In April 2015, Devnani hit the headlines with stories that reported that Isaac Newton, Pythagoras and Akbar are being eliminated from the school textbooks.
 "Why should our children only learn about Akbar, the Great?
 Why not Maharana Pratap, the Great?" he reportedly asked.
 "Our children are constantly learning about foreign rulers, mathematicians, scientists et al." These "foreign" scientists and intellectuals are being eliminated in favour of "local and national" heroes, Veer Savarkar, Subhas Chandra Bose, Bhagat Singh, Maharaja Suraj Mal, Aryabhata and Bhaskaracharya.

 In March 2016, Devnani announced that "major changes" were being made in the school curriculum, by including the biographies of freedom fighters, so as to ensure that "no one like Kanhaiya Kumar" would be born again.
 In view of the events at the Jawaharlal Nehru University, he said that it was necessary to inculcate a "feeling of patriotism" in the students.